Texas Longhorns men's basketball: Moody Center (2022–present)

-Moody Center is a $375M, 15,000+ seat premier venue featuring over 150 nights a year of unique entertainment.
-Moody Center features the best and biggest names in the music industry while hosting The University of Texas Women's and Men's basketball games, family shows and other sporting and local events.
+Moody Center is a premier $375 million entertainment center with a seating capacity of over 15,000 guests that hosts over 150 nights of entertainment each year.
+Moody Center features the biggest names in the music industry while serving as the home of The University of Texas men's and woman's basketball games, family entertainment, sporting and local events.

-New Texas basketball and rowing training facility
+Basketball, Basketball, & Rowing Training Facility (BBR)

-To replace the Cooley Pavilion, Texas is building a new basketball practice facility adjacent to the new Moody Center.
-This new facility will include locker rooms for both teams, training areas, 2 full-sized practice courts, weight room, and team offices.
-It will also be combined with a practice facility for the Texas Rowing team.
+To replace the Cooley Pavilion, Texas built a new basketball practice facility (BBR) adjacent to the Moody Center.
+This new facility includes locker rooms for both teams, a nutrition center, training room and rehab facilities, 2 full-sized practice courts, weight room, and coaches offices.
+It will also be combined with an on-campus practice facility for the Texas Rowing team.